 -Gloria E. Anzaldúa

-Riding the Fence, Pulling the Trigger digs into this physical and psychological inbetween space through a series of hand-made objects, found materials and borrowed text.
+Riding the Fence, Pulling the Trigger digs into this physical and psychological inbetween space through a series of hand-made objects, found materials and borrowed text that amplify ways of knowing that are regional and emblematic of their site of origin.
+Hunting, quilting, natural landscapes, and cultural traditions are referenced in ways that intentionally remix Midwestern Anglo-Americana and the Hispano/Indigenous Southwest.
 This project appropriates the craft of my parents (a gunsmith and a quilter) to recombine familial knowledge as a way of transgressing the boundaries of tradition and experimenting with new interpretations of mark-making.
-A shotgun used as a drawing tool, an inverted landmark carved from a dead cottonwood, and a patchwork textile map all exist in the space between delicate and aggressive, familiar and foreign, functional and useless.

 Using a 20-gauge Winchester shotgun that I refinished and carved with images of creosote bushes, I fired more than two-hundred shells at a limestone boulder quarried from the Robledo Mountains along the Rio Grande.
 Images of that boulder, alongside the shotgun are set in conversation with an inverted landmark carved from a dead cottonwood tree and a patchwork textile map sewn from heirloom quilts.
 This work embodies the Borderlands/La Frontera philosophy of Gloria Anzaldúa, using creative mark-making and object poetry to embrace the gnarly, imperfect, ethereal inbetween space.